Want to do a global health elective during medical school? Below is a step by step plan to get you started.

 All enrolled medical students going abroad for any educationally related international health experience (clinical work, community health, language learning or research) MUST complete two online modules: “Travel Health and Safety” and “Cross-cultural Issues, Ethics and Professionalism for global health electives” prior to leaving the US.
 These modules are required for ALL enrolled medical students, regardless of whether or not credit is being awarded.
 In addition, all medical students who are engaged in the planning, conduct or analysis of research involving human subjects MUST complete Collaborative Institutional Training Initiative (CITI) training (see http://research.unc.edu/offices/human-research-ethics) and have, or be included in, the IRB approval of any research.
 Students who fail to comply with this policy will not be granted credit for the international elective (if the elective is for credit) and will have to forfeit any research or grant related funding.
 To access the two required modules, you must first fill out the online insurance form (mentioned above).
 You will then receive an email granting you access to the GLBE999.MOD.1112 Sakai site where the modules and quizzes are located.
 Please click for more information about these modules.

 UNC has a campus-wide policy defining issues of travel to countries for which the US State Department has declared travel warnings. (see UNC SOM Travel Warning Policy).
 This pertains to all currently enrolled UNC students who are receiving academic credit or financial support (grants or scholarships) from UNC for their international elective.
 All UNC SOM students need to review the US State Department information about the country (and in some situations city or specific area) and comply with campus regulations. (see http://travel.state.gov/travel/cis_pa_tw/tw/tw_1764.html).
-You will need to sign a general waiver with the Office of International Activities stating you have read the information and that this travel is a voluntary part of your medical school experience.
-Usually, you can do this when you receive travel health insurance but if you have any questions about your intended travel plans and whether it will be possible, discuss this with your faculty advisor, OIA staff and the Office of Student Affairs before applying for any scholarships/loans or registering for electives.
+You will need to sign a stating you have read the information and that this travel is a voluntary part of your medical school experience.
+If you have any questions about your intended travel plans and whether it will be possible, discuss this with your faculty advisor, OIA staff and the Office of Student Affairs before applying for any scholarships/loans or registering for electives.
+You do not need to submit the completed Travel Waiver form to the OIA.

 In some situations there is not a US State Department complete restriction but limited travel warnings which are carefully and continually evaluated by UNC.
 If you would like to travel to one of these countries for a SOM global elective you will need to work closely with the OIA and special UNC waiver forms will need to be completed.
 If you are an MD/MPH student travel waivers only need to be signed in one school (SOM vs. SPH).
 Each situation will be considered individually, in conjunction with the Associate Provost for International Affairs and the University Counsel’s Office.